 - being human on planet earth

-The teens and adults I work with often also find themselves farther out along the edges of the emotional regulation/social expression spectrums.
+The teens and adults I work with often also find themselves farther out along the edges of the emotional regulation and social expression spectrums.
 In addition to whatever else is going on, being this way in the world can come with its own upsides and obstacles.

-Some can appear over-regulated: their feelings and thoughts are hidden inside and carefully protected, tightly managed and kept from others.
+Some can appear highly regulated: feelings and thoughts are hidden inside and carefully protected, tightly managed and kept from others.

 - This can involve: anxiety and depression, social misunderstanding and isolation, negative self-image, missed connections and opportunities, positive intentions and efforts overlooked, overthinking and perfectionism, risk and task avoidance

-- Their superpowers can include: observation, introspection, creativity, insight, empathy, resilience, self-motivation
+- Strengths often include: observation, introspection, creativity, insight, empathy, resilience, self-motivation

-Others can appear under-regulated: their feeling and thoughts are fully visible to everyone, expressed without a moderating filter and sometimes unawareness for how this may affect themselves and others.
+Others can appear loosely regulated: their feelings and thoughts are fully visible to others, expressed without a filter and sometimes unawareness for how expression may impact themselves and others.

 - This can involve: anxiety and depression, social conflict and isolation, negative self-image, foot-in-mouth moments, positive intentions misunderstood or overlooked, risk-taking, lack of organization or follow-through

-- Their superpowers can include: authenticity, tenacity, innovation, caring, loyalty, adventurous spirit, leadership
+- Strengths often include: authenticity, tenacity, innovation, caring, loyalty, adventurous spirit, leadership

 Many of us possess a combination of these traits and tendencies.
 Finding a balance where we are most often putting our abilities to their best uses can take some time and experimentation but creates incredible results.

 I approach counseling with a deep curiosity and broad collection of skills and experience that let me borrow flexibly from whatever I believe will work best for you in response to your needs, goals, and learning styles.
-You are encouraged to share honestly about whatever you find helpful—and not so helpful—throughout counseling.
-I use approaches that are supported by science, including:
+You are encouraged to share very honestly about whatever you find helpful—and not so helpful—throughout counseling.
+I focus on the things that matter to you and use approaches that support outcomes, including: